btfcss/beautiful-css/documentation/typography.md

 ### Subscript

-To display subscript text (commonly used in chemical formulas or math), use the semantic `<sub>` tag or the `.subscript` utility class:
+To display subscript text (commonly used in chemical formulas or math), use the semantic `<sub>` tag or the `subscript` utility class:
 ``` html
 X<sub>2</sub>
 X<span class="subscript">2<span>